inn-ctrl/SQL-Transan-Project/starting_with_questions.md

 -- b. top-selling product from each city
+/*Main query*/
 SELECT *
 FROM (
---1. rank every product based on city and order them by product names
+--1. rank every product based on city and order them by product names in a subquery
 	SELECT al.*,
 	RANK() OVER(partition by city ORDER BY"v2ProductName"  ) as product_rank
 	FROM all_sessions al